FlareSolverr Tutorial: Scrape Cloudflare Sites

 Fortunately, there's a FlareSolverr alternative: ZenRows, a constantly evolving web scraping solution, offers a way out.
 Let's see how it does against Glassdoor, where FlareSolverr failed.

 To use ZenRows, sign up to get your free API key.
-You'll also get the request builder page.
+You'll get to the Request Builder page.

 Click to open the image in full screen

-Input the target URL (Glassdoor), activate the Anti-bot boost mode, and the add-on Premium Proxies.
+Input the target URL (Glassdoor), activate the JS Rendering boost mode, and the add-on Premium Proxies.
+Then, click on the Python tab.
 That'll generate your request code on the right.
 Copy it, and use your preferred HTTP client.
 For example, Python Requests, which you can install using the following command:

 Terminal